 Want to put a name to a "face"?
 Check out our gallery of apples below.

 Washington State apples come in many varieties, and you can sample them all!
-If you prefer a particular type of apples over others we will tailor your order to your specifications.

 We provide Gala, Fuji, Pink Lady, Honeycrisp, Golden Delicious, Cameo, Granny Smith, Red Delicious, and Braeburn based on seasonal availability and customer preference.

 Typically, businesses receive 3-4 varieties of Apples per week for employees and/or customers to enjoy.
 (Organic apples are available upon request; price subject to change)

 These have a mild and sweet flavor.
 They have been ranked at number 2 on the US Apple Association's list of most popular apples.